Kentucky Unemployment Calculator

 Calculate your projected benefit by filling quarterly wages earned below:

-We created this calculator to aid you evaluate what you might obtain if you are entitled.
-We make no promises that the sum you receive will be equal to what the calculator illustrates.
+We created this calculator to help you estimate potential unemployment benefits.
+We make no promises that the benefits you receive will be equal to the calculation.

-To apply for Kentucky unemployment benefits click here
+Learn how to apply for Kentucky unemployment benefits.

-You can collect benefits if you meet a series of legal eligibility requirements:
+You can collect benefits if you meet a series of eligibility requirements.
+Here are just a few.

 - Have earned qualifying wages

 - Are unemployed through no fault of their own

 - Are able and obtainable to work full-time and

 Learn more about KY unemployment eligibility requirements.